-Wreaths were laid at the memorial this morning by Llanddewi Brefi Community Council and Ysgol Henry Richard.
+Wreaths were laid during a service at the memorial in Llanddewi Brefi Cemetery this morning.

 These are the names of those who sacrificed their lives for our country in the two world wars: